 Just for you, we’ll put our impartial hats on for this bit.

-As a LumApps alternative and Jostle competitor, Happeo, formerly known as Universe, is also a unified digital workplace platform that empowers internal communicators to connect with employees in entirely new ways, according to G2 Crowd.
-It’s a digital workplace designed for the G Suite for increased employee efficiency and engagement.
+Happeo is the community-driven employee communications platform.
+It empowers internal communicators to connect with employees in entirely new ways, according to G2 Crowd.
+Some call it a digital workplace designed for the G Suite for increased employee efficiency and engagement.
 Its digital workplace combines static intranet content with dynamic collaboration and social features that empower more productivity with a modern and familiar user experience.

 Happeo targets its solution not just at Internal Communications, but also at IT teams to get more value from existing productivity tools and put the intranet in the hands of everyone, and at managers to share ideas and brings departments together to collaborate and share knowledge.
 It’s all about the workplace productivity shift, according to the Happeo team.
 The company has experienced 280% growth, and claims more than 200,000 users with a 92% adoption rate.
 It’s used by the likes of Randstad Sourceright, South China Morning Post, and Trimble Solutions.